My Journey Through Cambodia’s Depressing Past

 Children of Cambodia’s Killing Fields (1997) – as the title reads – is a sad yet powerful reminder of what happened to those who survived genocides as children.

 In 1975, the Khmer Rouge, or the Communist Party of Kampuchea, as they officially called themselves, took over Phnom Penh and pretty much the rest of the country, with a simple goal to transform Cambodia into a cashless, anti-western, agrarian society.
-Anyone practising western standards of living – including doctors, teachers, and others wearing glasses (basically everyone who appeared educated) was brutally murdered.
+Anyone practising Western standards of living – including doctors, teachers, and others wearing glasses (basically everyone who appeared educated) was brutally murdered.
 Schools were turned into re-education camps.
 Cities were vandalized.
 Many of these Khmer Rouge soldiers in Pol Pot’s army, were children, and many of their victims were children.

-Inside my hostel dormitory, I scanned through the book really quickly and spoke about Khmer Rouge with a few locals.
+Inside my hostel dormitory, I scanned through the book really quickly and spoke about the Khmer Rouge with a few locals.
 My hostel staff seemed reluctant to speak about it.
 The next morning, I decided to visit S21 Tuol Sleng once again, with a few hours planned for Choeung Ek Killing Fields as well.

 At 7 in the morning, the city of Phnom Penh looked bright and functioning.
-Roadside stalls were already selling items, tuktuk drivers were busy negotiating with customers.
+Roadside stalls were already selling items, tuk-tuk drivers were busy negotiating with customers.
 It’s hard to believe that the riverside of Sisowath Quay, where today tourists can be found sipping their favourite cocktail, or a happy-hour 50c beer, was bombed 40 years ago.
 Most of the buildings in the city are quite new now, but the remnants of its old architecture and the many sad memories that local Cambodians are living with, even today, are quite visible.

 The two-storeyed buildings of Tuol Sleng used to be a high school and were turned into Khmer Rouge’s largest detention and interrogation center.
-It’s main building, notoriously known as Security Prison 21 or S-21, is where most of the heinous crimes took place.
+Its main building, notoriously known as Security Prison 21 or S-21, is where most of the heinous crimes took place.
 The buildings can be found covered in barbed wires and a few classrooms transformed into torture chambers – with each room housing more than a dozen small cells.

 As you walk from room to room, you come across those that are torture chambers and others that are now displayed with torture equipment, or photographs of victims.
 A headset commentary continuously narrates a few first-hand accounts.

 Inside the S-21 building of Tuol Sleng, as many as 17,000 men, women and children were imprisoned, tortured and brutally murdered, only fewer than 20 survived.
 I saw mugshots of people of all ages, some as young as five.
 Some look scared and some have traces of a smile.
-Not everyone who visits Tuol Sleng Museum could complete the entire tour, and I turned out to be one among them!
+Not everyone who visits Tuol Sleng Museum can complete the entire tour, and I turned out to be one among them!

-Devastated, as was the case, I decided to hire another tuktuk to the Killing Fields of Choeund Ek.
+Devastated, as was the case, I decided to hire another tuktuk to the Killing Fields of Cheung Ek.
 As my tuktuk driver revved up, I inquired about my next destination.
-I was told that Choeund Ek Killing Fields was just one of 150 other such execution centres around the country – with each one of them screaming its own version of stories filled with blood and gory.
+I was told that Choeund Ek Killing Fields was just one of 150 other such execution centres around the country – with each one of them screaming its version of stories filled with blood and gory.
 Killing fields were used by Pol Pot’s army for massacres and burying dead bodies.
 Anyone who showed a slight hint of intellect, and their families, were killed and buried there.

 Walking inside a killing field literally means walking on human remains.
 Sometimes you step on somebody’s shoulder bone, and sometimes, somebody’s skull.
 I was constantly being careful about not stepping on any white material that I suspected to be a bone.
 Listening to the audio set, which costs 3 dollars, on top of the entry fee, I learned that Pol Pot army even killed thousands by repeatedly hitting their faces, as bullets were expensive.
 Some smashed skulls only reappeared later attesting to the statement.

-Killing Fields of Choeund Ek had several mass graves, separating the bodies of men, from that of women and children.
+Killing Fields of Choeung Ek had several mass graves, separating the bodies of men, from that of women and children.
 Right next to a grave was the ‘killing tree’ with a massive trunk that was used to smash the heads of children before they were through into their designated mass grave.
 A tall 17-story stupa, situated almost in centre of the fields was also filled with no god, but only more human skulls.

 It is hard to believe that everyone living in Cambodia, over the age of 40 is either a victim or a perpetrator of this brutality.
 And even those who were not born yet, are indirect victims of family separation and loss.
-Perhaps that’s why when you ask people about their views on Khmer Rouge, and any first-hand accounts, they either look perplexed or agitated (often perplexed though!).
+Perhaps that’s why when you ask people about their views on Khmer Rouge and any first-hand accounts, they either look perplexed or agitated (often perplexed though!).

 Now looking back at my visit to Cambodia, and a few days of directionless wandering from North to South, I wonder how every Cambodian finds the courage to deal with what had happened in their families in past.
-I wonder what’s their story, and the story of that broken man whose face appeared unresponsive, but his eyes were continuously saying a thousand words.
+I wonder what is their story, and the story of that broken man whose face appeared unresponsive, but his eyes were continuously saying a thousand words.

 Though Cambodia may well be a country that is still trying to find its way after the horrifying genocide in the recent past, when you travel here you realise that it is filled with some of the friendliest people you’ve encountered in your life.
 As you walk along the streets in Phnom Penh, you find nothing but only smiles and laughs in the air.
 Its soul, its tragic past and its people never miss leaving a mark on your heart.
 Delicious food, beautiful coastlines, and lively nightlife, only add to the experience.

-Cemented roads still don’t really exist here and you’ll be travelling along dirt tracks, yet every time you go past small villages, you will find children running out to wave and smile and shout a happy “hello!”
+Cemented roads still don’t exist here and you’ll be travelling along dirt tracks, yet every time you go past small villages, you will find children running out to wave and smile and shout a happy “hello!”

 Best Time To Travel

 Since Cambodia is warm almost year-round, with temperatures rarely dropping below 20 degrees Celsius, the best time to visit is between November and March.
-However, if the little crowd and the lesser prices are the two important factors you’re considering, visit sometime between May and October – because this is when the Monsoon hits the country, making travelling neither better nor worse, but prices and crowd at their least.
+However, if the small crowd and the lower prices are the two important factors you’re considering, visit sometime between May and October – because this is when the Monsoon hits the country, making travelling neither better nor worse, but prices and crowd at their least.

 VISA & Currency Requirements